launchscout/codebeam_2025/assets/slides.md

 ```
 ---

-# The big challenge with LV and Custom Elements
+# Challenges with LV and Custom Elements
 - LiveView replaces elements when it renders
 - Which is fine..
   - except when it's not :)